speterlin/quant-trading/README.md

 Stock trading is denominated in USD base, crypto trading is denominated in USDT base but traded relative to BTC price (ie VET loses 15% relative to BTC - VET-BTC price - then Stop-Loss triggers a VET sell on that portfolio in VET-USDT).
 Crypto is traded relative to BTC since BTC is considered a benchmark for crypto vs. alt-coins and BTC is / was the coin you want to grow (vs. USDT / other stablecoins) especially if you want to stay long-term in crypto and historically most major exchanges had majority listings in -BTC until regulations on major exchanges came into effect (trading in specific countries).

-Don't run active terminals on different computers from same directory (can do this with icloud, causes errors like when ran function `crypto.get_coin_data` resulted in losing locally - in env - installed `pycoingecko`).
+Don't run active terminals on different computers from same directory (can do this with iCloud, causes errors like when ran function `crypto.get_coin_data` resulted in losing locally - in env - installed `pycoingecko`).
 Update / upgrade packages every so often.
 Don't interrupt / restart script when power / wifi is out since some clients (like `BinanceClient()`) will cause error which is necessary to run upon initiation.
 Scripts are meant to run even without wifi (will just be sleeping / checking for data - depending on time of day - and returning logs that indicate API errors).
 Scripts should be restarted at minimum every few months to ensure up-to-date software and clear working memory / cache or possibly more often if your algorithm is underperforming (depending on your strategy or how long you want to wait out bad times you might want to backtest and implement another algorithm) and every year to ensure current holidays are taken into account.

 ## Running the Python script in virtual environment (quant-trading directory)

-quant-trading directory is in icloud so I can access / change code from other computers without having to push / pull git.
+My quant-trading directory is on GitHub so I can access / change code from other computers with pull / push git (not iCloud due to ChatGPT virtual environment warning mentioned above).
 I also access my spare computer which runs (like a server) 24/7 via Chrome Remote Desktop (highly recommend if using a spare computer to access that computer from another labtop to deal with issues like restarting if python scripts all of a sudden freeze or run into unforeseen errors - happens more often than you think - or to get rid of working memory / cache which takes over the storage of that computer).

 This script (below) is run after virtual environment is properly set up, personal module is set up and located in `env/lib/python<<python_version>>/site-packages/personal.py` (like where package directories `stocks_speterlin` and `stocks_crypto` are downloaded so `personal` module can be imported and variables called like `personal.<<variable_name>>`).
 All code below (in this section and below sections) is run in an active virtual environment (run `source env/bin/activate` before running actual script or entering `python` to enter the virtual environment shell and enter code manually).

 Stocks:
-`(env) ~/icloud/quant-trading (master) $ python programs/stocks/stocks_alpaca_<<your_username>>.py`
+`(env) ~/Developer/quant-trading (master) $ python programs/stocks/stocks_alpaca_<<your_username>>.py`

 Crypto:
-`(env) ~/icloud/quant-trading (master) $ python programs/crypto/crypto_kucoin_<<your_username>>.py`
+`(env) ~/Developer/quant-trading (master) $ python programs/crypto/crypto_kucoin_<<your_username>>.py`

 ## Python virtual environment (quant-trading directory requirements.txt)